mpaul7/mai_prep/interview_preparation/question_answer/3_regression_analysis.md

 - **Simple Linear Regression:** One independent variable, one dependent variable.
 - **Multiple Linear Regression:** Two or more independent variables, one dependent variable.

-We will start with simple linear regression, then move to multiple regression and diagnostics.

 ## Simple Linear Regression

 **Definition**